SwiftThemes/EAA/assets/readme.txt

 Letting anyone execute javaScript on your domain is a security risk.
 If you trust your users and know what you are doing, then yes.

 =Is it safe for normal WordPress users=
-Yes, if you promise me that you won't ad random javascript from unknown sources.
+Yes, if you promise me that you won't add random javascript from unknown sources.
 == Screenshots ==

 1. Panel added by the Easy AdSense Ads & Scripts Manager to the customizer ( Appearance -> Customize )